 You might be in for a shock the first time you order a rum in Barbados, you won’t get a shot, you will get a bottle.
 Depending on how thirsty you are you can get a quarter bottle, or a whole one to share with friends.
 And then a bottle of your favourite mixer, accompanied by a bowl of ice.
 You will also find rum shaks on every corner, often with a group of men outside playing dominos.
 The sound of dominos being slammed onto a wooden table is as Bajan and the sound of steel drums.

-First stop on a day we decide to barbecue is the local fish market.
-You simply ask what the catch of the day might be and then choose what you like.
+First stop on a day we decide to barbecue is the local fish market A short drive from Holetown, still on the coast road you simply ask what the catch of the day might be and then choose what you like.
 It will then be weighed and filleted for you.
 Marlin, tuna, snapper, barracuda, flying fish, lobster are all commonly available.
 The fishermen will even through in free recipe advice.

 If you have ever been to Barbados you will know how icon the pottery is from Earthworks.
 No trip to the island would be complete without picking some up.
 They can even personalise it for you and have it shipped direct (beautifully wrapped in pages and pages of the local newspaper which make for great reading when your parcel arrives).
 You can also have lunch in the small cafe there (but beware the birds that will be flying about).